-Taormina’s main attraction is, without doubt, the Greek TheatreTaormina is a very popular resort town in Sicily with many interesting sights and attractions.
-Taormina has remnants of its Greek, Roman, Arab and Spanish past, a medieval quarter and castle ruins, and a charming elegant and beautiful large car-free town centre with chic modern shops, charming antique stores, jewelries, lots of small cafes, bars and restaurants.
+Taormina is a very popular resort town in Sicily with many interesting sights and attractions.
+Taormina has remnants of its Greek, Roman, Arab and Spanish past, a medieval quarter and castle ruins, and a charming and elegant pedestrian-only town centre with chic modern shops, charming antique and jewelry stores, and an abundance of small cafes, bars and restaurants.
 Perched on the side of Monte Tauro, the town offers fantastic views of the coast and Mt.
-Etna volcano as well as good hiking paths.
+Etna as well as good hiking paths.
 Below the town are excellent beaches where you can swim in the clear sea water from April to October.

-The very heart and soul of Taormina is its celebrated pedestrian long main street called Corso Umberto I, lined with shops and bars.
-Along this exciting street are people-filled squares good for enjoying an outdoor drink and people-watching.
-Taormina is centred around its main thoroughfare where you can find all main Taormina points of interest.
-At the beginning of Corso Umberto is perhaps the greatest symbol of Taormina’s long varied history: Palazzo Corvaja in Piazza Vittorio Emanuele.
+Taormina’s main attraction is, without doubt, the Greek Theatre but the very heart and soul of Taormina is its celebrated pedestrian main street called Corso Umberto I, lined with shops and bars.
+Along this exciting street are piazzas offering splendid people-watching while visitors enjoy a cool drink.
+Taormina is centered around its main thoroughfare, where you can find all of Taormina’s main points of interest.
+At the beginning of Corso Umberto lies perhaps the greatest symbol of Taormina’s rich and varied history: Palazzo Corvaja in Piazza Vittorio Emanuele.
 Its architecture is a sublime mix of Arab, Norman and Gothic and includes battlements, mullioned windows and shady courtyards.
-The Arabs built the original tower as part of the town’s defences.
+The Arabs built the original tower as part of the town’s defenses.
 Its cubic structure, which is typical of many Arab towers of this period, is thought to have evoked that of the Ka’aba in Mecca.
-In the 13th Century the tower was enlarged by the Normans who added a wing containing a hall and some wonderful artwork.
+In the 13th Century the tower was enlarged by the Normans who added a wing containing a hall and some captivating medieval artwork.
 The Spanish followed suit, adding another wing at the beginning of the 15th Century to house the Sicilian Parliament.

 The San Domenico